InferLO/inferlo/docs/contributing.md

 Then add call to your function from a method on model class.
 It should be conditioned on user passing your algorithm name as ```algorithm``` argument.

+### Release management

+We follow [Semantic versioning](https://semver.org/) rules.
+Currently InferLO is in Alpha, which means major version is "0", and we keep our right to make any breaking changes.

+There is no fixed release schedule, but we try to push new minor version any time new useful functionality was added.

+Releases are pushed manually.
+To push a new release:

+1. Change version in setup.py.
+2. Go to "Actions", click "Upload Python Package", then "Run workflow".
+3. Go to "Releases", create new release with the same version and add releases notes describing what are new features since the last release.